Devil May Cry (TV series)

-Devil May Cry is an adult animated urban fantasy action television series created by Adi Shankar and animated by South Korean Studio Mir.
-Based on the Japanese video game franchise of the same name by Capcom, the series follows the demon hunter for-hire Dante as he attempts to foil a demonic invasion of Earth headed by a demonic terrorist called the White Rabbit while also coming into conflict with the soldier Mary Ann Arkham.
+Devil May Cry is an adult animated action horror television series created by Adi Shankar for Netflix.
+Based on the Japanese video game franchise of the same name by Capcom, the series follows the demon hunter for-hire Dante as he attempts to foil a demonic invasion of Earth orchestrated by the White Rabbit while also coming into conflict with human soldier Mary Ann Arkham.

+Shankar serves as the showrunner and executive produces alongside Haruhiro Tsujimoto.
+Produced by Studio Mir, Adi Shankar Animation, and Capcom, the series features the voices of Johnny Yong Bosch, Scout Taylor-Compton, Hoon Lee, Chris Coppola, Kevin Conroy, Ian James Corlett, Robbie Daymond, and Graham McTavish in main roles.

-The first season premiered on April 3, 2025, on Netflix and received positive reviews from critics.
-One week after the first season's release, the series was renewed for a second season that is due to premiere in 2026.
+The first season premiered on April 3, 2025, on Netflix.
+One week after the first season's release, the series was renewed for a second season, which premiered on May 12, 2026.
+In June 2026, the series was renewed for a third and final season.
+The series has received generally positive reviews from critics.

 Premise

-While being hunted by the government organization Dark Realm Command (DARKCOM) under Vice President William Baines, Dante, a demon hunter for-hire, comes into conflict with a demon-obsessed terrorist called the White Rabbit who seeks revenge on the human race.
+While being hunted by the government organization Dark Realm Command (DARKCOM) under Vice President William Baines, Dante, a cambion demon hunter for-hire, comes into conflict with a demon-obsessed terrorist called the White Rabbit who seeks revenge on the human race.